Lokankara/Quiz/src/main/resources/quiz-set_5.md

 - Reserved Instances.

 **Explanation:**
 Reserved Instances is correct.
 Reserved Instances provide significant hourly rate discounts in exchange for a one- or three-year commitment, making them the most cost-effective choice for predictable, continuous workloads that must run 24/7.
 They reduce long-term compute costs when usage patterns are stable and known.
-Proper planning is required to match instance attributes, scope, and payment options to workload needs.
+Proper planning is required to match instance attributes, scope, and payment answers to workload needs.
 Savings Plans is incorrect because although Savings Plans offer flexible discounts across compute services in exchange for a monetary commitment, Reserved Instances often yield deeper savings for fixed, steady-state instance usage and can be preferable when instance attributes are known.
 Savings Plans are useful when you need cross-instance or cross-service flexibility.
 On-Demand Instances is incorrect because they are billed per hour or second without commitment and are therefore more expensive for long-running steady-state workloads.
 On-Demand is optimal for variable or unpredictable workloads rather than always-on services where long-term discounts apply.
 Spot Instances is incorrect because Spot Instances are interruptible and can be reclaimed by AWS with little notice, making them unsuitable for continuous, critical workloads that require guaranteed availability.
 They are best for fault-tolerant, batch, or non-critical processing.